swch/strivve-docs-nextjs/src/pages/ops-admin/reporting/index.md

 title: Reporting
 ---

-Strivve provides both API data feeds and out of the box reporting solutions to support your card placement reporting needs.
+Strivve provides both API card placement result notifications and out of the box reporting solutions to support your card placement reporting needs.

 ## CardSavr Webhook Notifications
 For the best integrated reporting solution, Strivve recommends leveraging [Webhooks](https://developers.strivve.com/resources/notifications) available via the [CardSavr API](https://swch.github.io/slate/#introduction).
 Webhooks provide your application the ability to receive asynchronous events for all card placement results.
 By registering for these events, your integration can streamline real-time results into your targeted data ingestion processes for back office applications.